seifertd/tournament/README.txt

     strategy.
 If the basic strategy is ok, the --scoring argument is not required.

- 3. Export a tournament bracket YAML file
+ 3. Export a tournament entry YAML file

     tournament bracket pool.yml tournament.yml